Inverted nipple: Pregnancy and breastfeeding

-Piercing

-Another method of protracting inverted nipples is to have the nipple pierced.
-This method will only be effective if the nipple can be temporarily protracted.
-If pierced when protracted, the jewellery may prevent the nipple from returning to its inverted state.
-The success of both of these methods, from a cosmetic standpoint, is mixed.
-The piercing may actually correct the overly taut connective tissue to allow the nipple to become detached from underlying connective tissue and resume a more typical appearance.

 Other corrective strategies

 Other strategies for protracting inverted nipples include regularly stimulating the nipples to a protruding state, in an attempt to gradually loosen the nipple tissue.
 Some sex toys designed for nipple stimulation, such as suction cups or clamps, may also cause inverted nipples to protract or stay protracted longer.
 Some special devices are specifically designed to draw out inverted nipples, or a home-made nipple protractor can be constructed out of a 10-ml disposable syringe.
 These methods are often used in preparation for breastfeeding, which can sometimes cause inverted nipples to become protracted permanently.

-Two methods which are now discouraged are breast shells and the Hoffman technique.
+One method which is now discouraged is the use of breast shells.
 Breast shells may be used to apply gentle constant pressure to the areola to try to break any adhesions under the skin that are preventing the nipple from being drawn out.
 The shells are worn inside the bra.
-The Hoffman technique is a nipple-stretching exercise that may help loosen the adhesions at the base of the nipple when performed several times a day.
-Although both techniques are heavily promoted, a 1992 study found that not only do shells and the Hoffman technique not promote more successful breastfeeding, but they may also actually disrupt it.
+Although it may be promoted, a 1992 study found that not only do shells not promote more successful breastfeeding, but they may also actually disrupt it.